 Shawn is featured on three Wave Mechanics Union albums and her first solo album, Not Benny’s Goodman, was released in September 2013. in 2019, Shawn presented research at the Jazz Education Network (JEN) National Conference in Reno and at the International Symposium on the Philosophy of Music Education in Canada.
 Shawn holds a Bachelor of Music in Education with a concentration in Jazz Studies from the University of Indianapolis and a Master of Music in Clarinet Performance from the Butler University School of Music.

 Shawn is the Director of the 65th Street Klezmorim and maintains an active career performing jazz.
 Shawn Royer plays Yamaha clarinets and saxophones exclusively. (www.shawngoodmanjazz.com)

-Breann Royer, Assistant Director (she/they)
+Sarah Breann Royer, Assistant Director (they/she)

 Some of Breann's SYO duties include; directing the Handbell Choir, Ukulele Ensemble, and the Adaptive Percussion Ensemble, maintaining the website and social medias, grant writing, creating promotional materials, and overseeing the College Internship Program.

 Breann performs regularly throughout the Indy area, teaches private lessons and sectionals at local schools, techs for marching bands, and composes and arranges music for small groups, band/orchestra, and handbells.